Date: 15th August 2022

 Calling methylation in the human genome with PCR-free nanopore sequencing

-Methylation plays a fundamental role in regulating gene expression; aberrant methylation patterns are strongly associated with numerous diseases, from cancer to developmental disorders.
+Methylation plays a fundamental role in regulating gene expression; aberrant methylation patterns are strongly associated with numerous diseases, such as cancer and developmental disorders.
 The 5-methylcytosine (5mC) modified nucleotide, for example, is an important transcriptional repressor and mediates genomic imprinting.

-As PCR amplification is unnecessary for nanopore sequencing, base modifications can be called alongside nucleotide sequence, with no additional sample preparation.
-Nanopore sequencing also lacks GC bias, facilitating a consistent read depth, and access to genomic regions that may be inaccessible to traditional methods of sequencing and methylation calling
+As PCR amplification is unnecessary for nanopore sequencing, base modifications can be called alongside the canonical nucleotide sequence, with no additional sample preparation.
+Nanopore sequencing also lacks GC bias, facilitating a consistent read depth, and access to genomic regions that may be inaccessible to traditional methods of sequencing and methylation calling.

-Here we present a simple workﬂow for genome-wide methylation calling from a human blood sample, using the PromethIONTM platform.
+Here we present a simple workflow for genome-wide methylation calling from a human blood sample, using the PromethION platform.